 - 2 1/2 tablespoons mirin

-- 1 cup ramen water (the water the ramen noodles are cooking in)
+- 1 cup ramen water (the pasta water the ramen noodles were cooked in)

 Toppings: